 - a.
 The camp staff shall consist of volunteers approved by the volunteer's local pastor and the District Board. - b.
 Each staff member must satisfactorily complete a "Camp Staff Worker's Application." - c.
 Staff members must be a minimum of 18 years of age. - d.
 Staff members will be subject to a background check before being considered to work at the camp. - e.
-Each applicant that has met the above requirements and is needed to help staff the camp will be contacted by the f.
+Each applicant that has met the above requirements and is needed to help staff the camp will be contacted by the District Children's Ministry Director or his designee.
+If no contact is made, all camp staff positions have been fulfilled and the applicant is not needed. - f.
 All staff members will be issued an identifying badge that is to be worn throughout the camp.